shahv1057/blog/src/pages/random_forest.md

 ### What is a Random Forest Classifier?

 A great question.
-In fact, the most important question to this whole analysis. **A random forest classifier** is a complex machine learning classification algorithim composed of several much simpler, intuitive decision trees.
+In fact, its the most important question to this whole analysis. **A random forest classifier** is a complex machine learning classification algorithim composed of several much simpler, intuitive decision trees.

 I think of a 'decision tree' as a analytical version of the classic game, 21 questions, with the '21' representing the depth of the tree. **How many True/False questions would you have to ask before confidently predicting the answer?**